Non-unique equilibrium measures and freezing phase transitions for matrix cocycles for negative $t$: Abstract

 \section{Abstract}

-We consider a one-step matrix cocycle generated by a pair of non-negative parabolic matrices and study the equilibrium measures for $t\log \|\A\|$ as $t$ runs over the reals.
-We show that there is a freezing first order phase transition at some parameter value $t_c$ so that for $t<t_{c}$ the equilibrium measure is non-unique and supported on the two fixed points, while for $t>t_c$, the equilibrium measure is unique, non-atomic and fully supported.
+We consider the one-step matrix cocycle generated by a particular pair of non-negative parabolic matrices and study the equilibrium measures for $t\log \|\A\|$ as $t$ runs over the reals.
+We show that there is a freezing first order phase transition at $t=-2$ so that for $t\le -2$ the equilibrium measure is non-unique and supported on the two fixed points, while for $t>-2$, the equilibrium measure is unique, non-atomic and fully supported.
 The phase transition closely resembles the classical Hofbauer example.
 In particular, our example shows that there may be non-unique equilibrium measures for negative $t$ even if the cocycle is strongly irreducible and proximal.